-1 semester credit hour = 45 clock hours of practicum time per semester 2 semester credit hours = 90 clock hours of practicum time per semester 3 semester credit hours = 135 clock hours of practicum time per semester
+- 1 semester credit hour = 45 clock ho - = 45 clock hours of practicum time per semester - 2 semester credit hours = 90 clock hours of practicum time per semester - 3 semester credit hours = - 135 clock hours of practicum time per semester

-To earn the DNP, students must complete a total of 1,000 practicum hours in their Master's and DNP programs.
+To earn the DNP, students must complete a total of 1,000 practicum hours in their DNP program.
 Students will be allowed to transfer up to 600 practicum hours from their master's in nursing into the Augsburg DNP.
 As such, all students will register for at least nine semester credits of practica in the post-master's DNP-TCN.